 For the three months ended December 31, 2022, EBITDA per unit decreased by 17.5% compared to the three months ended December 31, 2021.
 Although revenue increased in Q4 2022 as compared to the prior year, this increase was offset by a reduction in the net realized and unrealized gain on the fair value of investments.
 In Q4 2022, the net realized and unrealized gain on investments was \$5.6 million compared to \$25.6 million in Q4 2021.
-In Q4 2021, the fair value of investments increased more substantially than Q4 2022 partially due to recouping losses related to the initial impact of COVID-19, as well as FED's redemption of all Alaris' investments to Fleet, BCC, Accscient, Edgewater and Heritage that were partially offset by decreases to Amur, GWM, LMS, SCR, and D&M. General and administrative costs increased by 37.8% compared to Q4 2021, as there were higher corporate and office costs and legal and accounting fees.
+In Q4 2021, the fair value of investments increased more substantially than Q4 2022 partially due to recouping losses related to the initial impact of COVID-19, as well as FED's redemption of all Alaris' investment resulting in a realized gain on sale of investment.
+During Q4 2022 there were increases to the fair value of investments to Fleet, BCC, Accscient, Edgewater and Heritage that were partially offset by decreases to Amur, GWM, LMS, SCR, and D&M. General and administrative costs increased by 37.8% compared to Q4 2021, as there were higher corporate and office costs and legal and accounting fees.
 Furthermore, the foreign exchange loss was \$2.5 million in Q4 2022 compared to a foreign exchange gain of \$1.1 million in Q4 2021.